osparea0/quiz/README.md

-## Quiz backend REST API
+## Quiz CLI

-Quiz is a backend REST API for a quiz application.
-It's written in Go and runs in a docker container for ease of deployment.
+Quiz a CLI based quiz application that asks the users multiple choice questions and allows them to select only one answer.
+It's written in Go and uses the [Cobra]https://github.com/spf13/cobra library as well as [promptui]https://github.com/manifoldco/promptui .

-### Client CLI
+### How To

-The client CLI is a command line interface that allows you to interact with the server over HTTP. https://github.com/osparea0/quiz_client